-During 2013 and 2012, we amended our senior secured credit facility and in 2012 and 2011, we issued new Senior Unsecured Notes and Senior Secured Notes.
-As a result of these transactions, we extended the average maturities of our debt by over six years to an average remaining maturity of 7.4 years as of December 26, 2013.
-Interest expense related to cash borrowings decreased approximately \$5.1 million for 2013 compared to 2012 related to these transactions.
-As of December 26, 2013, approximately 67% of our total borrowings bear interest at fixed rates.
+During 2014, 2013 and 2012, we amended our senior secured credit facility to extend the maturity, expand the revolver availability and reduce the interest rate spreads.
+In 2012 and 2011, we issued new Senior Unsecured Notes and Senior Secured Notes primarily to refinance outstanding bank debt.
+As a result of these transactions, we extended the average maturities of our debt by over six years.
+As of January 1, 2015, the average remaining maturity of our debt is 6.4 years.
+As of January 1, 2015, approximately 67% of our total borrowings bear interest at fixed rates.
 The remaining 33% of our borrowings bear interest at variable rates and as such, our net income and earnings per share could fluctuate with interest rate fluctuations related to our borrowings.
 Refer to Note 10 to the audited Consolidated Financial Statements included elsewhere in this document.